jarhart/SublimeSBT/README.md

     Framework project.
 Depending on your setup you may need to put the full path to the file here.

+**mark_style**

+  - The style used to mark errors in the source code.
+Valid values are "dot", "outline", or "both".

 **color_scheme**

   - The color scheme to use for the output panel.
 Only the default foreground